Weeeendi/AuthTestPlatform/README.md

 pip install "PyQt-Fluent-Widgets[full]" -i https://pypi.org/simple/
 ```

-If you are using PySide2, PySide6 or PyQt6, you can download the code in [PySide2](https://github.com/zhiyiYo/PyQt-Fluent-Widgets/tree/PySide2), [PySide6](https://github.com/zhiyiYo/PyQt-Fluent-Widgets/tree/PySide6) or [PyQt6](https://github.com/zhiyiYo/PyQt-Fluent-Widgets/tree/PyQt6) branch.

 The component libraries of Qt5 and Qt6 require purchasing a license from the [official website](https://qfluentwidgets.com/price) in order to use them.
 You can also download the compiled demo `QFluentWidgets_v*.*.*.zip` from the [release page](https://github.com/zhiyiYo/PyQt-Fluent-Widgets/releases).